a-zaboev/a-zaboev/README.md

-👋 Hi, I’m analyst from Syktyvkar
+👋 Hi, I’m analyst from Russia, Syktyvkar
 👀 I’m interested in data sience and analytics processes.